dynumo/passage-of-time-mcp/README.md

 - `Asia/Tokyo`
 - etc.

+You can customise the default timezone using the DEFAULT_TIMEZONE environment variable.

 ### Timestamp Formats
 All timestamps must use one of these formats:
 - Full: `YYYY-MM-DD HH:MM:SS` (e.g., "2024-01-15 14:30:45")